bdleasure/impossibledb/README.md

 ImpossibleDB is now production-ready with the following components fully implemented:

 - ✅ Storage Object implementation with CRUD operations
+- ✅ ShardManager for shard distribution and allocation
+- ✅ TransactionCoordinator for distributed transactions
 - ✅ Consistent hashing for data distribution
 - ✅ Locality-aware routing for performance optimization
 - ✅ Advanced query system with filtering, sorting, and aggregation